-The WH-1000XM4 headphones offer top of the line specs and features, including voice assistant support, placing them among the best Alexa headphones around.
+The WH-1000XM4 headphones offer top of the line specs and features, including Alexa voice assistant support, placing them among the best Sony headphones around.
 Dollar for dollar, this model outperforms its closest competitors in sound quality, noise attenuation, and comes close on battery life.
 Consequently, we recommend the WH-1000XM4 for over-ear fans, true wireless fans should also look at the WF-1000XM3.
 You can’t go wrong with either option.

 The Sony WH-1000MX4 also include a nifty feature called Chat-to-Speak, which pauses your media when you are speaking to someone and resumes playback 30 seconds after so you don’t miss the person’s response.
 There’s also Bluetooth multipoint, something their predecessor didn’t have.
-Overall, you can’t go wrong with the Sony WH-1000MX4 headphones, but they aren’t cheap.
-Learn more by pressing the button below.

 2. Sony WH-CH710N

-The Sony WH-CH710N feature noise-cancelling technology and boasts a more neutral-leaning frequency response.
+The Sony WH-CH710N headphones feature noise-cancelling technology and boast a more neutral-leaning frequency response.
 This is great for anyone with an eclectic taste in music as its tuned to reproduce audio closer to how the audio engineers intended for it to be heard.
 The headset charges via USB-C, unlike the older Sony WH-CH700N, and has a very good microphone system that does an okay job of rejecting background noise.

 3. Sony MDR-7506

 Sony's MDR-7506 headphones can be found in classrooms, studios, and speech labs.